zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 #### Creating a macro command

-Within the `definition` block, `macro` blocks can be defined so that these commands can be referenced and called in other macros and testcases.
-To do so, simply use the `macro` keyword, followed by a string identifier (note that each macro name must be unique) that will be used to reference the macro command.
+Within the `definition` block of the .macro file, `macro` blocks can be used to define individual macros.
+To do so, use the `macro` keyword, followed by a string identifier (note that each macro name must be unique) that will be used to reference the macro command.

 Macro.macro:
 ```javascript